Code-Institute-Submissions/Cryptograph/README.md

 CRYPTOGraph/CRYPTOGraphy is my submission for one of my 5 assessment projects for the above mentioned course.

-However, since starting this project and having researched into this area, there is also a possible and future business product that will be discussed breifly later in the file.
+However, since starting this project and having researched into this area, there is also a possible use-case/business product that will be discussed breifly later in this file.

 This site is currently published on the following link: